Career Trek to Silicon Valley and San Francisco

 Silicon Valley and San Francisco area.
 Tentative schedule includes:

-The focus of the Career Trek will be to expose students to engineering roles in a variety of organizations, ranging from start-ups to Fortune 500 companies, in a breadth of industries.
-The Trek is open to all Thayer School students and undergraduate Engineering Sciences majors.
+The focus of the Career Trek is to expose students to engineering roles in a variety of organizations, ranging from start-ups to Fortune 500 companies, in a breadth of industries.
+The Trek will be open to all Thayer School students and undergraduate Engineering Sciences majors.
 A brief application will be required (see below) for use in selecting student participants.
 Limit 14 students.

-Hotel rooms (double occupancy), meals, and transportation to site visits will be provided through the generosity of Dartmouth and Thayer alumni, the participating companies, and Thayer School.
+Hotel rooms (double occupancy), meals, and transportation to site visits will be provided.

 Your flight to and from San Francisco, transportation between the airport and hotel, and a $200 registration fee.